Automattic/host-partner-documentation/jetpack/jetpack-restore-endpoints/restore.md

 # Queue a Restore

-Perfrom a restore on the given site to the specified timestamp.
+Perform a restore on the given site to the specified timestamp.

 ### Endpoint Information